Esri/arcgis-maps-sdk-java-samples/geometry/clip-geometry/README.md

 ## How to use the sample

 Click the "Clip" button to clip the blue graphic with the red dashed envelopes.
+Click the "Reset" button to remove the clipped graphics and restore the original blue graphic.

 ## How it works